course-dprep/team-assignment-team-17/README.md

+# Introduction

+Welcome to the 'Canal parade vs Airbnb markter' repository!
+In this repository you can read about our research regarding the effect of the canal parade on the Airbnb market, which includes prices and availability.

 # Research question

-The effect of the canal parade on the Airbnb market in Amsterdam during the gaypride.
+The effect of the canal parade on the Airbnb market in Amsterdam.

+# Research motivation

-# Motivation
+# Research method

-The gaypride is an enormous event in the Amsterdam which attracts people from inside and outside the Netherlands.
-The gaypride interests us since we believe equality is important for everyone and the gaypride is a great way to celebrate this.
-Many students visit Amsterdam during the gaypride and as far as we know many take the train back home, however this is not possible for everyone.
-We therefore are curious about the effect on the Airbnb market during the canal parade.